opea-project/docs/getting-started/README.md

 4. Select an Instance type that is based on Intel hardware.

 > **Note:**   We recommend selecting a `c3-standard-22` or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, and the minimum supported c3 instance type is c3-standard-8 with 32GB memory.
-For more information on virtual servers on GCP visit [here](https://cloud.google.com/intel).
+For more information, visit [virtual servers on GCP](https://cloud.google.com/intel).

 5. Under Firewall settings select “Allow HTTP traffic” to access ChatQnA UI web portal.